sp12102001/RAGs-to-Riches/documentation/DOCUMENTATION.md

-# Research Agent Team: Technical Documentation
+# RAGs to Riches: Technical Documentation

 ## System Architecture

-The Research Agent Team is an LLM-powered research pipeline that combines multiple specialized agents to conduct comprehensive research on a given topic.
+The RAGs to Riches system is an LLM-powered research pipeline that combines multiple specialized agents to conduct comprehensive research on a given topic.
 The system architecture follows a sequential pipeline pattern where each agent performs a specific role in the research process.

 ```
 ┌───────────────┐     ┌───────────────┐     ┌───────────────┐     ┌───────────────┐